 Fog advisory issued by Environment Canada

-Environment Canada has issued a fog advisory for parts of Ontario, warning of reduced visibility and hazardous driving conditions on Christmas Day.
-The advisory covers areas such as Orillia, Midland, Barrie, and Collingwood.
-The fog is expected to persist until Saturday morning, when it will gradually dissipate.
+Environment Canada issued a fog advisory for most of Ontario on Christmas Day, warning of reduced visibility and hazardous driving conditions.
+The advisory covered areas such as Orillia, Barrie, Collingwood, Midland, Toronto, Hamilton, Ottawa, Kingston, and Windsor.

 The fog was caused by warm and moist air moving over the cold snow-covered ground, creating a layer of dense mist that reduced visibility to less than 500 metres in some places.
 The fog was expected to persist until late afternoon or evening, when a cold front would sweep through the province and bring gusty winds and colder temperatures.

 Travel plans affected by foggy weather